 Let's start with Agile.

-According to the Project Management Institute's (PMI) Pulse of the Profession 2017 (which I encourage you to read), “71 percent of organisations use Agile approaches for their projects sometimes, often, or always'.
+According to the Project Management Institute's (PMI) Pulse of the Profession 2017 (which I encourage you to read), '71 per cent of organisations use Agile approaches for their projects sometimes, often, or always'.

-Furthermore, the key to Agile project success is through being engaged in building your product.
-Working in an Agile environment means gone are the days where we state all requirements upfront, have business analysts creating huge documents, then pass the project on to the developers, only to get a product 2 years later that no longer reflects the current market, business, or users.
+The key to Agile project success is through being engaged in building your product.
+Working in an Agile environment means gone are the days where we state all requirements upfront, have business analysts creating huge documents, then pass the project on to the developers, only to get a product two years later that no longer reflects the current market, business, or users.

-Agile teams deliver small parts of a working and fully tested application.
+Agile teams deliver small parts of working and fully tested applications.
 You won't get a whole product at once, but rather, get smaller chunks of it more often.
 You have unlimited access to your product backlog to change your requirements, prioritise them, and make sure your product has the features that are needed.
 And you have an experienced Agile professional who will help and support you!

 What can you expect from a Certified Scrum Professional (CSP)?